 Our long-term incentive program is designed to provide incentive compensation linked to stockholder value.
-The compensation committee from time to time awards long-term incentive compensation in the form of restricted stock units under the 2016 Plan, described in more detail below.
+The compensation committee from time to time awards long-term incentive compensation in the form of restricted stock units under the 2024 Plan, described in more detail below.
 The restricted stock units are subject to time-based vesting.
 In determining grants of long-term incentives for the NEOs, the compensation committee reviews Company and individual performance as well as the NEO's total compensation in light of the market information provided by its compensation consultant.
-The compensation committee also considers the restricted stock units awards granted to our NEOs in prior years.
-In March 2020, the compensation committee granted restricted stock unit awards to our Chief Executive Officer and Chief Financial Officer in recognition of their respective contributions to the Company in 2019 and, with respect to our Chief Executive Officer, in lieu of a cash bonus.
-These restricted stock unit awards vested in four annual installments beginning on March 3, 2020 and were designed to continue to incentivize the NEOs' performance through 2023.
-Although the compensation committee believes that providing executive compensation that is weighted more heavily toward equity awards rather than cash will enhance alignment of these NEOs' interests with those of our stockholders and will incentivize their performance, in light of the size of the 2020 equity awards granted to the NEOs, the compensation committee did not grant any equity awards to the NEOs in 2022 and, to date, has not granted any equity awards to the NEOs in 2023.
+The compensation committee did not grant any equity awards to the NEOs in 2024 and, to date, has not granted any equity awards to the NEOs in 2025.